-While time management isn't a difficult concept, it still eludes a large number of people today.
-Maybe it's because it often requires some time to prioritise and plan initially, but many workers miss deadlines, claiming they didn't have time for everything they needed to do.
+While time management isn't a difficult concept in theory, it still eludes a large number of people today when it comes to implementing it.
+The main reason is because it often requires some time to prioritise and plan initially, but many workers miss deadlines, claiming they didn't have time for everything they needed to do.
+The truth is that they simply did not take the time up front to plan and prioritise, and so lost time all the way through the work/project, working in an inefficient manner.

 Some people blame everything from stress through financial problems to poor relationships for not accomplishing their goals.
 But by organising, prioritising and managing your time more effectively, you'll be able to get through more in the day.